Pruning at Initialization -- A Sketching Perspective: Experiments

 \section{Experiments}

 We study our theoretical insights empirically on sparse DNNs.
-We tested multiple pruning at initialization methods: SynFlow \cite{tanaka2020pruning}, SNIP \cite{lee2018snip}, GraSP \cite{wang2020picking} and Iterative Magnitude Purning (IMP), the algorithm suggested for finding the winning lottery ticket \cite{DBLP:conf/iclr/FrankleC19}.
+We tested multiple pruning at initialization methods: SynFlow \cite{tanaka2020pruning}, SNIP \cite{lee2018snip}, GraSP \cite{wang2020picking}, Iterative Magnitude Purning (IMP), the algorithm suggested for finding the winning ticket in \cite{DBLP:conf/iclr/FrankleC19}, and ProsPr \cite{alizadeh2022prospect}.

-We use CIFAR-10/100 \cite{krizhevsky2009learning} and Tiny-ImageNet \cite{wu2017tiny} with VGG-19 \cite{simonyan2014very}, ResNet-20 \cite{he2016deep} and WideResNet-20-32 \cite{zagoruyko2016wide}.
-We employ SGD with momentum, batch size $128$, and learning rate $0.1$ multiplied by $0.1$ after epoch $80$ and $120$.
+We use CIFAR-10/100 \cite{krizhevsky2009learning}, Tiny-ImageNet \cite{wu2017tiny} and ImageNet \cite{deng2009imagenet} with VGG-19 \cite{simonyan2014very}, ResNet-20 \cite{he2016deep}, WideResNet-20-32 \cite{zagoruyko2016wide} and ResNet-50.
+For CIFAR-10/100 and Tiny-ImageNet, we employ SGD with momentum, batch size $128$, and learning rate $0.1$ multiplied by $0.1$ after epoch $80$ and $120$.
 We train the models for $160$ epochs with weight decay $10^{-4}$.
+For ImageNet we use $90$ epochs, batch size of $100$ and the learning rate is multiplied by $0.1$ after epochs $30$, $60$ and $80$.
+Unless otherwise is stated we use Kaiming initialization \cite{he2015delving}.
 For Tiny-ImageNet, we use a modified version of ResNet-18 and WideResNet-18.
-Our code is based on the repositories of \cite{open-lth,tanaka2020pruning,su2020sanity}.
+Our code is based on the repositories of \cite{open-lth,tanaka2020pruning,su2020sanity,alizadeh2022prospect}.
 All the experiments performed on a single NVIDIA GeForce RTX 2080 Ti.
+Our code is attached in the sup. mat.

 We found the SynFlow mask using $100$ iterations.
-We employ SNIP and GraSP with batch size of $256$.
+We employ SNIP, GraSP and ProsPr with batch size of $256$.
 For IMP, we use $1000$ iterations of warmup for VGG-19 and $2000$ iterations for ResNet-20 with CIFAR-10 and $6000$ for CIFAR-100 with ResNet20.
-In the unsupervised experiments, we examples are drawn from a normal distribution with the same expectation and standard deviation of the original dataset.
-All the results include the average and standard deviation of 3 different seeds.
+In the data-free pruning case, examples are drawn from a normal distribution with the same expectation and standard deviation as the original dataset.
+Results include the average and standard deviation of 3 different seeds.

-The mask randomization is performed in three steps.
-The first is to compute the threshold according to the number of desired remaining weights.
+Given that in sketching the mask is selected randomly, we suggest doing the same for the purning at initialization techniques.
+Our proposed mask randomization strategy is performed in three steps.
+The first step is computing the threshold according to the number of desired remaining weights.
+We compute it globally according to all the scores in the network.
 The second is to compute the number of remaining weights within each layer with respect to hard thresholding.
 Finally, the third step is to randomly select a mask for each layer according to the granularity found in the previous step and the scores of the pruning method.
 We randomize the mask in this manner due to computational limitations.
+In Appendix~\ref{sec:layerwise_sparse} we present results where the sparsity is imposed in a layerwise manner and all the layers have the same sparsity.